The History of HeroWear

 Working men and women lift every day.
 They do it in warehouses and on production lines.
 In offices and combat zones.
-Every day, they lift the economy worldwide.
-Whether it’s the day-to-day grind or responding to a crisis, their strength supports us all.
-And they deserve gear that sustains their strength, for work and for life.
-That makes their job safer.
+With every lift, they help lift the economy.
+They deserve gear to protect them from back injuries; that makes their job safer and their lives better.

-At HeroWear, we design exoskeleton technology for these heroes.
-Because working men and women deserve exosuits that are comfortable, reliable, and effective.
+We design exoskeleton technology for these heroes.
+Because working men and women deserve protection that is comfortable, reliable, and effective – to help them enjoy life away from work.

 Karl Zelik was tired of back pain.

-Like millions of parents before him, Karl Zelik experienced back pain that often comes with having two small children.
-But Karl is a biomechanical engineer who specializes in assistive devices, so he knew he didn’t have to accept the pain as inevitable.
-He looked to find what products his biomechanics peers had come up with, but found that the options for relief weren’t practical: most were either ineffective back belts or expensive and bulky exoskeletons.
+Like millions of parents before him, Karl Zelik experienced back pain from having two small children.
+But Karl is a biomechanical engineer who specializes in assistive devices, so he knew he didn’t have to just accept the pain.
+But he found biomechanical options on the market back then weren’t practical: most were either ineffective back belts or expensive and cumbersome exoskeletons.

 So Karl went to work with his team at Vanderbilt University to solve this problem.
 Three years of hard work from Karl, Matt Yandell, and the rest of the team resulted in a practical, comfortable, assistive device: a prototype of the Apex.

-Since then, the team has grown, and HeroWear has shipped to hundreds of customers around the world.
+Since then, HeroWear’s team has grown, and we’ve shipped to hundreds of customers around the world.

 Chief Executive Officer